Foxes – Glorious

 The album reminds you of a Made in Chelsea soundtrack, yet with more soul and wholesomeness.
 This is a young artist who knows her niche and her market: she’s branded herself with a graceful kookiness and maintained an integrity that’s embedded in this work.
 Title track Glorious is epic: “Don’t give it up, it’s glorious”, supported by a really simple, gorgeous piano theme.
 Shaking Heads is also a really individual track that holds a lot of substance.

 Foxes has only been performing under that title (born Louisa Rose Allen, 1989) since 2011.
 Three years later, she presents this.
 An impressive debut.
 Truly.

-Glorious was released on 12th May 2014, for further information or to order the album here.
+Glorious was released on 12th May 2014.
+For further information or to order the visit Foxes’ website here.